EmTheDev/CSC340/Project3-Merge,Matrix,IO/README.md

 # CSC340 - Programming Methodology
-Matrix multiplication: Write a C++ program to compute the product of two matrices.
+1.Matrix multiplication: Write a C++ program to compute the product of two matrices.
 You are required to use the template class vector to represent a matrix.
 (See the sample code below on how to create and initialize a 2d-matrix using vectors.)
 Specifically, your program will include the main( ) function and a second function multiply_matrices( ).
 The main() function will

 o allow the end-users to provide the dimensionality of the two matrices A and B, and subsequently the content of A and B